ShubhayuB/ShubhayuB/README.md

 - 👋 Hi, I’m @ShubhayuB
-- 👀 I’m interested in contributing to Open Source Projects and I am currently learning full stack development and Machine Learning.
+- 👀 Currently Working on ML Projects.
-- 🌱 I’m currently skilled in Java, C & Python.
+- 🌱 Skilled in Java, C & Python.
 - 💞️ I’m looking to collaborate on projects focused on ML Implementations.
 - 📫 You can reach me at shubhayubasu03@gmail.com and f20210957@pilani.bits-pilani.ac.in